aruniot099/Biometric_Attendance/README.md

                 iii.
 Enter google sheet Name.
                 iv.
 Deploy the code and give nessary permissions.(Deploy--> New Deployment -->(selecttype-->)Web App-->Deploy)
                 v.
 Authorize Acess and allow gmail permission. vi.
-After Deployment we can see a google script url and Deployment ID.Make a note of this for editing purpose in later steps. vii.    copy Deployment ID and assign  it to google script id in codes/Biometric_attendance/src/main.cpp.
+Now in the provided menu give permission who has access to - Anyone vii.
+After Deployment we can see a google script url and Deployment ID.Make a note of this for editing purpose in later steps. viii.    copy Deployment ID and assign  it to google script id in codes/Biometric_attendance/src/main.cpp.